 When you file a Chapter 7 bankruptcy case in California, you cannot incur new debts without the bankruptcy court's approval.
 Your creditors will be notified of the bankruptcy filing, and companies will close your credit accounts based on the Chapter 7 bankruptcy filing.
 Therefore, you can expect not to have access to credit during the bankruptcy case.
 Once complete, you may get access to credit at a very high price.
 You may look into a secured credit card to start rebuilding credit.

 For further questions about how soon can you purchase a home or how soon your credit will improve, you may want to read our article titled: How Does Bankruptcy Affect Credit?

 There are alternatives to Chapter 7 bankruptcy.
-Often a debt consolidation loan or a mortgage refinance are out of the question when you experience financial hardship.
+Often a debt consolidation loan or a mortgage refinance is out of the question when you experience financial hardship.
 Alternatives include:

 The Chapter 7 Calculator above estimates the costs, and pros and cons of Chapter 7 bankruptcy, Chapter 13 bankruptcy, debt settlement and debt management.

-Hope this article helped you understand a Chapter 7 bankruptcy in California and can even be a resource for you in the future when you decide whether to pursue a debt relief option.
+Hope this article helped you understand a Chapter 7 bankruptcy and can even be a resource for you in the future when you decide whether to pursue a debt relief option.

-If you have made it this far, you probably have some questions about a Chapter 7 bankruptcy in California.
+If you have made it this far, you probably have some questions about a Chapter 7 bankruptcy.
 Please reach out to us directly with any and all questions, and we will make sure they get an answer quickly.
 If you haven't done so already, check out whether you qualify for a Chapter 7 bankruptcy below and compare your debt relief options.